 It's for this very reason that a statutory public inquiry is urgently required.
 A body of reliable evidence is required to ensure workable and realistic recommendations.
 From this, effective solutions could be developed to make sure the NHS changes in the future.
 Two areas that would be helped by this inquiry are preventable deaths and reducing the current high cost of medical litigation.
 Currently the NHS litigation bill is £15.7 billion.
 Many of these proceedings result in out of court settlements.
 This results in a failure of accountability by the NHS to the public. [ Financial Times].

 These conclusions were drawn from the research paper Whistleblowing and Patient Safety: The Patient's or the profession's interest at stake?

 "Our recommendations are firstly that the profession, through the GMC or BMA Council, should commission a Consultation Group on Reporting Poor Care.
 This Group will examine the consequences to all parties from incidents of reported poor care.
-Second, the Government should consider establishing a Health Select Committee Review of Whistleblowing that would make impartial recommendations to Government and the profession.
+Second, the Government should consider establishing a Health Select Committee Review [solely] of Whistleblowing that would make impartial recommendations to Government and the profession.
 Third, the Government should consider setting up and resourcing a National Whistleblowing Centre similar to that in the US.
 We believe that only by open public scrutiny will constructive change be cemented into exemplary clinical practice"

 This can be downloaded here: